 The Guild recommends that every employee initiates and maintains an account capable of direct deposit of pay.
-An employee may elect to have payments split and sent to up to two active accounts.
+An employee may elect to have net pay, or portions of pay, deposited into checking or savings accounts.
 Employees must complete the appropriate Guild direct-deposit forms and provide legal documentation of an open and valid bank account (voided printed check or bank originated letter).